-Students will be provided education and instruction in the proper use and application of all equipment and spaces required for the purposes of patient examination or intervention as an occupational therapist.
-Following didactic and supervised instruction, including safety, students will have access to the lab and equipment in order to practice using the equipment for the purposes of preparing for lab assessments.
+Students receive education and instruction in the proper use and application of all equipment and spaces required for the purposes of patient examination or intervention as an occupational therapist.
+Students have access to labs and equipment following instruction in safe use.

-If permission is granted by the course instructor, students may check out selected occupational therapy equipment for class-related activities.
-Check-out and return of the equipment is coordinated by a Division of Occupational Therapy Education office associate.
+Students may check out selected occupational therapy equipment for class-related activities with permission of the course instructor.
+Division office staff coordinate check-out and return of the equipment.
 All items checked out by a student must be returned before a student is cleared for graduation.
 All students are responsible for upkeep of all classroom/laboratory areas.
 No food or drink is to be left in any UNMC laboratory or lecture room.
 Please notify the instructor or program coordinator if equipment needs maintenance or repair.